Carolyn Exley MBACP (Accredited), UKRCP Registered Independent Counsellor

 Supervision is a professional relationship between the supervisor and counsellor-psychotherapist.
 It is an environment within which different therapeutic relationships can be explored in depth, new skills and alternative perspectives acquired and professional and personal development enhanced.

-Twenty five years working as a counsellor, seven years facilitating the supervision group at Portsmouth Area Rape Crisis Service, along with over ten years working as a supervisor and counsellor in private practice has reinforced my belief that regardless of experience, all counsellors and psychotherapists need supervision.
+Thirty years working as a counsellor, seven years facilitating the supervision group at Portsmouth Area Rape Crisis Service, along with over twenty years working as a supervisor and counsellor in private practice has reinforced my belief that regardless of experience, all counsellors and psychotherapists need supervision.
 Moreover, adhering to the BACP code of ethics, it is an ethical imperative.

 The supervision I offer is integrative, offering a warm and professional relationship, drawing on a range of skills and techniques that I have gathered over a number of years.